RikVoorhaar/website/_posts/2021-02-13-email-time-series.md

 title:  "Time series analysis of my email traffic"
 date:   2021-02-13
 categories: data-science statistics
+excerpt: "I have 15 years worth of email traffic data, let's take a closer look and discover some fascinating patterns."
+header:
+    teaser: "/imgs/teasers/email-time-series.jpg"
 ---

 I've been using gmail since back 2006 -- when it was still an invite-only beta.
 In these last 15